Ahmad Donyamali

-Ahmad Donyamali (احمد دنیامالی) is an Iranian politician, who currently is the Minister of Sport and Youth since August 2024.
-He was represented Bandar-e Anzali constituency in the Parliament of Iran from 2020 to 2024.
+Ahmad Donyamali (احمد دنیامالی; born 1960) is an Iranian politician, who currently is the Minister of Sport and Youth since August 2024.
+He represented Bandar-e Anzali constituency in the Parliament of Iran from 2020 to 2024.

-He was formerly chairman of Ports and Maritime Organization of Iran and president of Canoeing, Rowing & Sailing Federation.
+He was formerly chairman of Ports and Maritime Organization of Iran and president of Canoeing, Rowing, and Sailing Federation.

-Donyamali, along with fellow councillor Elaheh Rastgou, entered the council endorsed by the reformist list but crossed the floor to vote in favor of the conservative Mehdi Chamran.
+Donyamali, along with fellow councillor Elaheh Rastgou, entered the council endorsed by the reformist faction, but crossed the floor to vote in favor of the conservative Mehdi Chamran.